Caring for Dry Wear

 At Immersion Research, we construct our dry wear from waterproof/breathable fabric, neoprene, and latex.
 With proper care, these garments can last numerous seasons.
 However, these materials are very susceptible to damage under certain circumstances.
-Here are some tips to help extend the life of your Immersion Research Dry Wear.
+Here are some tips to help extend the life of your Immersion Research Dry Wear and Paddling Apparel.

 - Brush socks and shorts or pants clean of debris before entering a dry suit.

 - Always wear shoes over your dry suit socks.
-Do not walk around in dry suit socks without shoes.
+Do NOT walk around in dry suit socks without shoes.
+For extra protection, neoprene socks can be used, however, you may need to opt for larger shoes.

-- After use in saltwater, rinse your dry wear in freshwater.
+- After use in saltwater, rinse dry wear in freshwater.

-- After the garment is completely dry, store loosely folded in an airtight bag to reduce exposure to ozone, the main contributor to latex gasket failure.
+- After the garment is completely dry, store loosely folded in an airtight bag to reduce exposure to ozone, which is the main contributor to latex gasket failure.

 - Store dry wear in a temperature and humidity controlled environment; the back of your closet is perfect.